ckadithya/eudyptula_challenge/task01/README.md

 ```
 #### Explanation of the code
 - The include files are essential for including macros, kernel info and modules respectively in the code.
-- The macro's license,author,description and version are added as a good coding practice.
-The code is licensed GPL so that people can be warned that the code is not open sourced.
-If the license macro is not included the following warning will be seen when we run make all.
+- If the license macro is not included the following warning will be seen when we run make all.
 ```
 root@ckadithya:/home/adithya/Workspace/eudyptula_challenge/task01# make all
 make -C /lib/modules/5.4.0-050400-generic/build M=/home/adithya/Workspace/eudyptula_challenge/task01 modules